 Setting the stage for success

 For physicians considering locum tenens work, Dr. Barrett says, “I strongly suggest that you pick one company and that you pick one agent.
-Because things are going to get complicated and if you try to juggle, it can often go bad.”
+Because things are going to get complicated, and if you try to juggle, it can often go bad.”

 Dr. Barrett has worked with his agent at Weatherby for four years, and he says she knows his preferences and how to make each new job go smoothly.
 “I have told people that I probably talk to my agent more than anybody else on the planet,” he laughs.

-The independent life Dr. Barrett has created through the flexibility of locum tenens makes it unlikely that he will every go back to working a permanent position.
+The independent life Dr. Barrett has created through the flexibility of locum tenens makes it unlikely that he will ever go back to working a permanent position.
 “I have friends everywhere.
 That’s one of the reasons why I like to do locums.
 If I look at my closest friends, they’re all over, and I like to visit them and do things with them.
 If I was working full time, I just can’t do those things.”